f5devcentral/f5-agility-labs-nginx/docs/class2/module3/lab/lab1.rst

    this commit.
 We can click on the pipeline status icon on this screen to view the pipeline progress in greater detail.

-.. attention:: Stop: This is a good time to inspect the **GitLab CI/CD Pipeline file**, `.gitlab-ci.yml <https://gitlab.f5demolab.com/f5-demo-lab/appster-lb/-/blob/master/.gitlab-ci.yml>`__, while waiting for the pipeline to complete.
+.. attention:: Stop: This is a good time to inspect the **GitLab CI/CD pipeline file**, `.gitlab-ci.yml <https://gitlab.f5demolab.com/f5-demo-lab/appster-lb/-/blob/master/.gitlab-ci.yml>`__, while waiting for the pipeline to complete.